 Rules of Thumb

-Finding the right speeds and feeds requires a lot of experimenting, even with traditional CNC systems.
+Finding the right speeds and feeds requires a lot of experimenting.
 You can check with your bit manufacturer for chip load information, but remember that these recommendations are designed for large, rigid CNC machines.
-Origin depends on a human arms instead of robot arms and gantries and many of the traditional formulas for chip size may not apply.

-- Your chips should be chips, not chunks and not dust
+- Your chips should be chips—neither chunks nor dust

 - Check with your bit manufacturer for a target chip size